Project Seek: Empowering Self-Help Groups for Caregivers of Children with Disabilities in Rural Kenya

 Bunning, K., Gona, J.K., Buell, S., Newton, C.R., & Hartley, S. (2013).
 Investigation of practices to support the complex communication needs of children with hearing impairment and cerebral palsy in a rural district of Kenya.
 International Journal of Language & Communication Disorders 48(6), 689-702.

 Gona, J.K., Newton, C.R., Hartley, S. & Bunning, K. (2018).
 Empowering Self-Help Groups for Caregivers of Children with Disabilities: Pilot Guidelines.
 UEA, UK & KEMRI.
-Available from: firstname.lastname@example.org.
+Available in English and French from: firstname.lastname@example.org.

 Download the resources